MAIF/otoroshi/manual/src/main/paradox/usage/9-auth.md

 # Authentication

 You can create auth. configuration in Otoroshi.
-Just go to `settings (cog icon) / Global auth. configs`.
+Just go to `settings (cog icon) / Authentication configs`.

 ## OAuth 2